Alert Priority vs Severity

 Mapping the two

-Most sev1 incidents are P1.
-Most sev3 issues are P3.
-The interesting cases are sev2/P1 (a workaround exists, but the customer pays for fast fix) and sev1/P2 (production broken but contained, post-incident work scheduled).
+The matrix surfaces interesting cases.
+Most sev1 incidents are P1 and most sev3 issues are P3, but sev2/P1 (a workaround exists but the customer pays for fast fix) and sev1/P2 (production broken but contained, post-incident work scheduled) are the cases that need explicit policy.

 Standardize before scaling